hansikachatu/-Excel-IPL-Dashboard/README.md

  Top 5 Pizzas by Sales:

 Highlight the best-selling pizzas along with their sales figures to focus on popular items and drive sales.

+ Bottom 5 Pizzas by Sales:

+Identify the least popular pizzas based on sales to evaluate their performance and consider adjustments to the menu.